Last updated on January 31st, 2020 at 05:06 pm

 - We have a friend who is an avid gardener, and we trade him highly valuable compost (fish carcasses and fallen apples) for tomatoes, cucumbers, and corn.

-- Remy and I are experimenting with bartering our business coaching expertise for a share of profits.
+- I am experimenting with bartering my business coaching expertise for a share of a company’s profits.

 Let me tell you, bartering makes you much more conscious of how much of your energy you are giving, and what your return on investment is likely to be.